 07 of 10

 Cathy Eliot's embroidery is clearly inspired by nature.
-Her designs are both delicate and detailed, and when you follow her, you may find yourself wanting to get outside and do some nature journaling with thread!
+Her designs are both delicate and detailed, with a style that is classic without feeling stuffy.
+When you follow her, you may even find yourself wanting to get outside and do some nature journaling with thread!

 08 of 10

 You may have seen Lolli and Grace before, and even been inspired by her felt and floral embroidery.
 Follow Anne on Instagram for even more colorful stitching.
 You'll see the patterns she's releasing as well as plenty of photos of the process she follows while creating her amazing work.Continue to 9 of 10 below.